-Openden: Nancy McKeon from Facts of Life also read for Courteny’s part.
+Openden: Nancy McKeon from Facts of Life also read for Courtney’s part.
 She gave a terrific performance.
 Warren let Mart and David make the call.
-They went off for a walk and came back and said Courteny.
+They went off for a walk and came back and said Courtney.

 Kauffman: Because we were doing an ensemble there was something very appealing about not using someone as known as Nancy McKeon.